-Despite the fact that port-owned property within a navigation district is property tax exempt, and as such, does not contribute to TRZ revenue, it remains fully eligible to be considered part of the TRZ footprint.
-This eligibility is particularly important in cases where the port project for which a TRZ is being created is within port-owned property since the TRZ revenue can only be used to pay for projects within the zone.
+5 Despite the fact that port-owned property within a Navigation District is property tax exempt, and as such, it does not contribute to TRZ revenue, it remains fully eligible to be considered part of the TRZ footprint.
+This is particularly important in cases where the port project for which a TRZ is being created is within port-owned property, as the TRZ revenue can only be used to pay for projects within the zone.

-- bays, creeks, streams, and canals to prevent overflow, to provide irrigation, and to permit navigation (6).
-As per the Texas Water Code, navigation districts can be created and can operate under this article of the Texas Constitution (i.e., Section 52, Article III) (7). - Section 59, Article XVI (Conservation and Development of Natural Resources and Parks and Recreational Facilities; Conservation and Reclamation Districts) authorizes the creation of conservation and reclamation districts for the purpose of conserving and developing natural resources, including the improvement, preservation, and conservation of inland and coastal water for navigation, and controlling storm water and floodwater of rivers and streams in aid of navigation.
-This section authorizes these districts to issue bonds and levy taxes for those purposes (6).
-The Texas Water Code, in its Chapter 62, provides the statutory framework for navigation districts created under Section 59 of the Constitution (8). - Port commission is the governing body of a port authority or navigation district. - Port project is defined as a project "that is necessary or convenient for the proper operation of a maritime port or waterway and that will improve the security, movement, and intermodal transportation of cargo or passengers in commerce and trade, including dredging, disposal, and other projects."
-Other projects are further defined by Section 370.003 and Section 55.001(5) of the Transportation Code as follows: - Section 370.003 includes, among others, port security, transportation, and facility projects eligible for funding under the code's Section 55.002 (Port Development Funding), such as: - Construction or improvement of transportation facilities within the jurisdiction of a maritime port. - Dredging or deepening of channels, turning basins, or harbors. - Construction or improvement of wharves, docks, structures, jetties, piers, storage facilities, cruise terminals, or any facilities necessary or useful in connection with maritime port transportation or economic development. - Construction or improvement of facilities necessary or useful in providing maritime port security. - Acquisition of container cranes or other mechanized equipment used in the movement of cargo or passengers in international commerce. - Acquisition of land to be used for maritime port purposes. - Acquisition, improvement, enlargement, or extension of existing maritime port facilities. - Environmental protection projects. - o Section 55.001(5) defines a port security, transportation, or facility project as a project that is necessary or convenient for the proper operation of a maritime port and that will improve the security, movement, and intermodal transportation of cargo or passengers in commerce and trade (4).
+dredging, disposal, and other projects."
+Other projects are further defined by Section 370.003 and Section 55.001(5) of the Transportation Code as follows:

+- o Section 370.003 includes, among others, port security, transportation, and facility projects eligible for funding under the code's Section 55.002 (Port Development Funding), such as: - Construction or improvement of transportation facilities within the jurisdiction of a maritime port. - Dredging or deepening of channels, turning basins, or harbors. - Construction or improvement of wharves, docks, structures, jetties, piers, storage facilities, cruise terminals, or any facilities necessary or useful in connection with maritime port transportation or economic development. - Construction or improvement of facilities necessary or useful in providing maritime port security. - Acquisition of container cranes or other mechanized equipment used in the movement of cargo or passengers in international commerce. - Acquisition of land to be used for maritime port purposes. - Acquisition, improvement, enlargement, or extension of existing maritime port facilities. - Environmental protection projects. - o Section 55.001(5) defines a "port security, transportation, or facility project" as a project that is necessary or convenient for the proper operation of a maritime port and that will improve the security, movement, and intermodal transportation of cargo or passengers in commerce and trade (4).

-On the other hand, Section 222.1075 also provides definitions that apply to all TRZs in general, but have been adapted to the port authority TRZ concept, such as (a) tax increment, (b) captured appraised value, and (c) tax increment base (2).
-These definitions are presented below and illustrated in Figure 1.
+On the other hand, Section 222.1075 also provides definitions that apply to all TRZs in general, but have been adapted to the Port Authority TRZ concept, for concepts such as (a) tax increment; (b) captured appraised value; and (c) tax increment base (2).
+These definitions are presented below and illustrated in Figure 1:

 - Annual tax increment.
-The amount of a port authority's tax increment for any given year is defined as the amount of ad valorem taxes levied and collected by the port authority (or by the commissioners' court on behalf of the port authority) for that year on the captured appraised value of real property taxable by the port authority and located in a TRZ.
-This increment is illustrated by the red area in Figure 1(b). - Captured appraised value.
+The amount of a port authority's tax increment for any given year is defined as the amount of ad valorem taxes levied and collected by the port authority (or by the commissioners court on behalf of the port authority) for that year on the captured appraised value of real property taxable by the port authority and located in a TRZ.
+This increment is illustrated by the red area in Figure 1 (b). - Captured appraised value.
 The captured appraised value of real property taxable by a port authority for a year is defined as the total appraised value of all real property taxable by the port authority and located in a TRZ for that year less the tax increment base of the port authority.
-This value is illustrated by the red area in Figure 1(a). - Tax increment base.
+This value is illustrated by the red area in Figure 1 (a). - Tax increment base.
 The tax increment base of a port authority is defined as the total appraised value of all real property taxable by the port authority and located in a TRZ for the year in which the zone was designated (the base year).
-This base is illustrated by the area below the blue dashed line in the top chart of Figure 1(a).
+This base is illustrated by the area below the blue dashed line in the top chart of Figure 1 (a).